sandries/WebExtraction/README.md

 # Web Extraction Utility

-This is a data extractor that reads out content from `booking.com` hotel details pages and extracts the below listed information.
+This is a data extractor that reads out content from `booking.com` hotel details pages and extracts information.

 ### How to test :
    In order to see the results, open the solution that included the windows forms application